autogram-is/cg-web/README.md

 - Ensure the Yoast SEO plugin is activated
 - Using the CloudWays control panel, initiate the migration from staging to production.

+## Registering ACF Pro

+Advanced Custom Fields Pro is a paid plugin with a yearly subscription cost.
+The site will continue to work properly even without registration, but site administrators will not be able to customize the site's fields and post types.
+Registration forms, and documentation its administration features, can be found on the [ACF plugin's home page](https://www.advancedcustomfields.com).